rstudio/helm/charts/rstudio-library/README.md

 A ["library" chart](https://helm.sh/docs/topics/library_charts/) exists to provide helper functions for use by other helm charts.

-The functions and helpers defined in the `rstudio-library` chart are utilized by the other RStudio Helm charts.
+The functions and helpers defined in the `rstudio-library` chart are utilized by the other Posit Helm charts.

 It cannot be used directly.